michaelfranzl/rpi23-gen-image/README.md

 ### Kernel compilation directly on the Rasberry

+Only successfully tested on the RPi2.
+Not yet tested on the RPI3.

 In case you want to compile and deploy another Mainline Linux kernel directly on the Raspberry, proceed as described above, but you don't need the `ARCH` and `CROSS_COMPILE` flags.
 Instead, you need the `-fno-pic` compiler flag for modules.
-The following is just the compilation step:
+The following is just the compilation step (configuration and installation omitted):

     make -j5 CFLAGS_MODULE="-fno-pic"
-    make modules_install # install into /lib/modules/
+    make modules_install

-    # make backup of old kernel!
-    cp /boot/firmware/linuz.img /boot/firmware/linuz.old

-    # install new kernel
-    cp ./arch/arm/boot/zImage /boot/firmware/linuz.img

-    # keep used configuration
-    cp .config /boot/firmware/linux-config.txt

 ## Documentaion of all command-line parameters